Sunday was a day of fierce winds and rain, but fortunately the August Bank Holiday Monday brought calmer and drier weather for our Wise Woman walk.

 The site may look to be in a sad state of disrepair, especially on a wet, windy day, but this could be said to add to its beauty and melancholy, and it is still well worth a visit.
 Like many other sites legend says it was built by a giant, hence its other name of Giants Quoit and also that the stones are unmovable, or if they are moved they will return to the hillside on their own.
 Nearby, the church at Zennor contains a 15th century bench-end carved into the shape of a mermaid that is claimed to have visited the village and fallen in love with the churchwarden’s son.
 The two of them are then said to have returned to the sea, where the unfortunate lad can still be heard singing beneath the waves. stone-circles.org

-Cassandra and I sat with Jason and Archy by the stones and spoke about the history of the site.
+Cassandra and I sat with Jason and Archy by the stones and she related the history of the site.
 We also discussed the variety of Fae folk and their roles within Cornish folklore.
-They were well prepared with notepads and wrote down all the information.
+The young men were well prepared with notepads and wrote down all the information.

 After a while, we continued our walk to Zennor Hill.
-Jason and Archy were fascinated by the house nearby where some say Alastair Crowley spent some time working there.
-Zennor HiIl is a powerful place so it would be an ideal venue.
+Jason and Archy were fascinated by the house nearby where some say Alastair Crowley had worked magically there.
+Zennor HiIl is a powerful site so it would indeed be an ideal place to work in that way.

 Here is some information on the site: